-The overall checksum includes individual terminal checksums for RT and Bus Monitor, which the EECOPY process stored at EEPROM locations corresponding to RAM addresses 0x01C0 and 0x005C respectively.
+The overall checksum includes an individual terminal checksum for the RT, which the EECOPY process stored at the EEPROM location corresponding to RAM address 0x01C0.
 All checksums stored by the EECOPY process use two's complement format.
-Each checksum is calculated by summing the individual 16-bit data values (ignoring carry) over the full set of included register and RAM addresses.
+Each checksum is calculated by summing the individual 16-bit data values (ignoring carry)

+over the full set of included register and RAM addresses.
 The summation is then complemented, then incremented (ignoring carry) to yield the stored two's complement checksum value.